Ammar777782439/task_queue_project/README.md

 *   Check the output of the Celery worker terminal for task processing logs.
 *   Monitor job statuses via the Django Admin interface (`/admin/jobs/job/`).

+## Priority Support

+*   Tasks are executed based on their priority level (higher values = higher priority).
+*   When creating a job, set the priority field to a value between 0-10 (default is 0).
+*   The priority system requires Redis as the broker and the worker must be started with the `-Q jobs` parameter.
+*   Tasks with the same priority are executed in FIFO (First In, First Out) order.
+*   Priority only affects tasks that are already in the queue - it doesn't preempt currently running tasks.